-Students are expected to participate in developing a positive learning environment with the desire to learn.
+There are no synchronous session for this course, however students are expected to participate in developing a positive learning environment with the desire to learn.
 Class discussion is a turn-taking activity; participation includes not talking out-of-turn and not monopolizing the discussion.
 Given that we have one (1) face to face class, students may not miss this class session.
 Students who miss will note a 10% deduction from the final grade percentage for this class.